RoenAronson/propel-largest-number-evolution/src/Markdown.md

     'exec_dup
     'exec_if

 Vectors of 4 numbers each are given as the programs input.
-These are compared against a single output that is the correct largest combination.
-Lexicase selection was used to determine error values.
+These are compared against a single output that is the correct largest combination.Both tournament and lexicase selection were used to determine error values.

 <hr>